TNTwise/REAL-Video-Enhancer/README.md

 split script up by removing circular imports, and importing maineindow from main script, this alloes me to control everythign i need to in different ecripts. makes it more clean and easy to manage when different parts of gui code are easily accessabe and readable<br/>
 maybe use a function ina different script to return progressbar percentage from specific values, could prove better than current implementation

+IMPORTANT<br/>

+Implement a system where if a setting does not exist, append that setting with its default value to the settings file instead of resetting the entire settings file